 How do you approach the process of designing a flight vehicle?
 Engineers start with what is a fixed, given quantity -- such as the size and shape of the egg payload and its cushioning and the altimeter -- and with what the mission performance requirements are.
-In this case the requirement is to go to 820 feet and stay up for 43-46 seconds, and then have the rocket make a safe return to earth at the end with a parachute, with all the pieces of the rocket still connected (tethered) together until landing.
-No matter what your design, it must incorporate this payload and achieve the performance requirement.
+In this case the requirement is to go to 790 feet and stay up for 41-44 seconds, and then have the rocket make a safe return to earth at the end in two fully-separated sections, each with a parachute.
+No matter what your design is, it must incorporate this payload and achieve the performance requirement.

-The challenge is finding the exact combination of airframe design, rocket engines, and duration-control technique with one or more parachutes that will achieve exactly 820 feet and 43-46 seconds.
+The challenge is finding the exact combination of airframe design, rocket engines, and duration-control technique with one or more parachutes that will achieve exactly 790 feet and 41-44 seconds.
 Doing this will require either lots of trial-and-error, or smart use of a rocket-design and flight-simulation computer program to get the design "roughly right" first.
 Modern aerospace engineers do lots of "flight tests" on a computer before they start building and flying hardware--it's quicker and cheaper!

 What, then, are the variables in your aerospace system's design?
-Well, the size and shape of the rocket certainly has a wide range of possibilities, subject to the overall limitations that the rocket must be safe and stable, must be at least 650 millimeters in overall length, must not exceed 650 grams (23 ounces) in weight, and must comply with the specific requirements in the 2024 rules.
+Well, the size and shape of the rocket certainly has a wide range of possibilities, subject to the overall limitations that the rocket must be safe and stable, must be at least 650 millimeters in overall length, must not exceed 650 grams (23 ounces) in weight, and must comply with the specific requirements in the 2025 rules.
 And the selection of the vehicle's rocket motors is another major variable.
-Since any certified commercially made model rocket motor or combination of motors with an aggregate total of 80 Newton-seconds or less of total impulse may be used, you must pick which ones you plan to use from the "American Rocketry Challenge Approved Motor List" posted (and updated) at the National Association of Rocketry website at www.nar.org and in Appendix 3 of this Handbook.
-The minimum liftoff weight is probably at least 8 ounces and the rocket will probably need at least a 30 to 50 N-sec motor (or a pair of D motors) to achieve the altitude goal.
+Since certified commercially made model rocket motors or combination of motors with an aggregate total of 80 Newton-seconds or less of total impulse may be used, you must pick which ones you plan to use from the "American Rocketry Challenge Approved Motor List" posted (and updated) at the National Association of Rocketry website at www.nar.org and in Appendix 3 of this Handbook.
+The minimum liftoff weight is probably at least 10 ounces and the rocket will probably need at least a 40 to 50 N-sec F motor (or a pair of E motors in parallel) to achieve the altitude goal.